Frequently Asked Questions

 All our degree programmes are structured with eight modules per year split over two semesters.
 Some modules, such as the research and design projects, count for two and four modules, respectively.
 In the third and fourth years, you select from a range of module options allowing you to tailor your degree to specific areas of interest within your specialist degree programme.
-Assessment is continuous throughout your degree with written reports, projects, presentations, group work and exams (exams take place in the summer only).
+Assessment is continuous throughout your degree with written reports, projects, presentations, group work and exams (Assessments take place at the end of each semester).
 There is an individual research project in the third year of all programmes, where students participate in the specialist internationally-recognised research taking place within the School of Engineering and Materials Science.
 In the fourth and final year of the MEng degree, students take part in a group design project worth 50% of the final year.
 These exciting student-led projects are frequently sponsored by industry and provide a valuable insight into real life engineering design and project management.

 What support do SEMS students receive?

-When students arrive in the School of Engineering and Materials Science they are assigned a personal tutor from within the department.
-This will be an academic who teaches in the School in the subject area the student is studying.
+When students arrive in the School of Engineering and Materials Science they are assigned an academic advisor from within the department.
 Tutees have a timetabled slot to meet their tutors once a week, although tutees can make appointments to see their tutors at other times.
 Tutors are normally the first person that students will go to for support.
 The School of Engineering and Materials Science also have a team of Teaching Assistants who support the learning of undergraduate students.
 Also available to students is the Peer Assisted Study Support scheme (PASS) and the Advice and Counselling service.